-Martin Scorsese's new documentary about Bob Dylan arrives on Netflix in June
+Martin Scorsese's new documentary about Bob Dylan is now on Netflix

 It's arguable that no other director uses music quite as well as the legendary Martin Scorsese and for his next documentary feature, the Oscar-winner is re-examining the life of an artist he knows very well.

-Aside from making documentaries like The Last Waltz and Shine A Light, Scorsese's No Direction Home was a wonderful portrait of Bob Dylan and as you may know, the director of Goodfellas and Mean Streets will be making a brand new feature about Dylan's iconic Rolling Thunder Revue tour.
+Aside from making documentaries like The Last Waltz and Shine A Light, Scorsese's No Direction Home was a wonderful portrait of Bob Dylan and as you may know, the director of Goodfellas and Mean Streets has made a brand new feature about Dylan's iconic Rolling Thunder Revue tour.

-Described as “part documentary, part concert film, part fever dream”, the film will feature on-camera interviews with Dylan and footage of the 1975-1976 tour, when the singer-songwriter performed with artists such as Joan Baez, T-Bone Burnett, Mick Ronson, and more.
+Described as “part documentary, part concert film, part fever dream”, the film features on-camera interviews with Dylan and footage of the 1975-1976 tour, when the singer-songwriter performed with artists such as Joan Baez, T-Bone Burnett, Mick Ronson, and more.

 In fact, some people have even said that these performances were the best of Dylan's illustrious career.